-be accompanied by a Flood Risk Assessment (where appropriate), to demonstrate that the development, including the access, will be safe, without increasing or exacerbating flood risk elsewhere and where possible will reduce flood risk overall;
+- be accompanied by a Flood Risk Assessment (where appropriate), to demonstrate that the development, including the access, will be safe, without increasing or exacerbating flood risk elsewhere and where possible will reduce flood risk overall;

-- 2. demonstrate that they pass the Sequential Test and if necessary the Exceptions Test in flood Zones 2 and 3: - 3. discharge at greenfield runoff rates for the 1 in 1 and 1 in 100 flood events plus the relevant climate change allowance for greenfield and brownfield sites in accordance with the latest Local Flood Risk Management Strategy; - incorporate a Sustainable Drainage System (SuDS) to manage surface water drainage.
-Where SuDS are provided, arrangements must be put in place for their whole life management and maintenance; - 5. separate, minimise and control surface water runoff by discharging in the following order: - i. to an infiltration or soak away system; - i. to a watercourse (open or closed); - ii. to a surface water sewer; then - iv. to a combined sewer.
+- 2. demonstrate that they pass the Sequential Test and if necessary the Exceptions Test in flood Zones 2 and 3;

+- discharge at greenfield run-off rates for the 1 in 1 and 1 in 100 flood events plus the relevant climate change allowance for greenfield and brownfield sites in accordance with the latest Local Flood Risk Management Strategy;

+- incorporate a Sustainable Drainage

+System (SuDS) to manage surface water

+drainage.
+Where SuDS are provided,

+arrangements must be put in place for

+their whole life management and

+maintenance;

+- separate, minimise and control surface water run-off by discharging in the following order:

+- i. to an infiltration or soak away system;

+- ii. to a watercourse (open or closed);

+iii. to a surface water sewer.